vulcanize/vulcanizedb/documentation/super-node.md

 [server]
     ipcPath = "/Users/user/.vulcanize/vulcanize.ipc"
     wsEndpoint = "127.0.0.1:80"

+[backfill]
+    on = false
+    ipcPath = ""
+    frequency = 5
 ```

 The additional `server.ipcPath` and `server.wsEndpoint` fields are used to set what ipc endpoint and ws url
 the `syncPublishScreenAndServe` rpc server will expose itself to subscribing transformers over, respectively.
-Any valid and available path and endpoint is acceptable, but keep in mind that this path and endpoint need to be known by transformers for them to subscribe to the seed node.
+Any valid and available path and endpoint is acceptable, but keep in mind that this path and endpoint need to
+be known by transformers for them to subscribe to the super node.

+Because the super node syncs data from a geth full node as it progresses through its block synchronization, there is potential
+for the super node to miss data both at the beginning of the sync due to lag between initialization of the two processes and
+anywhere throughout the sync if the processes are interrupted.
+The `backfill` config mapping is used to optionally configure
+the super node with an archival geth client that exposes a `statediff.StateDiffAt` rpc endpoint, to enable it to fill in these data gaps.
+`backfill.on` turns the backfill process on, the `backfill.ipcPath` is the rpc path for the archival geth node, and `backfill.frequency`
+sets at what frequency (in minutes) the backfill process checks for and fills in gaps.

 ## Dockerfile Setup

-The below provides step-by-step directions for how to setup the seed node using the provided Dockerfile on an AWS Linux AMI instance.
+The below provides step-by-step directions for how to setup the super node using the provided Dockerfile on an AWS Linux AMI instance.
 Note that the instance will need sufficient memory and storage for this to work.

 1. Install basic dependencies